vitaly-t/pg-promise/API/queryFile.md

 <a name="new_module_queryFile.QueryFile_new"></a>
 #### new QueryFile(file, [options])
 Reads a file with SQL and prepares it for execution.
 The file can containboth single-line and multi-line comments, but only one SQL query, as thelibrary doesn't support results from multiple queries.
+The type is available from the library's root: `pgp.QueryFile`.

 <table>
   <thead>